Skip to main contentSkip to footer

 • Sussex Partnership NHS Foundation Trust

-We work closely with Brighton and Sussex Clinical Trials Unit, the Research Support Service and Clinical Research Network Kent, Surrey and Sussex.
+We work closely with the Brighton and Sussex Clinical Trials Unit, the NIHR Research Support Service and the South East Regional NIHR Research Delivery Network.
 In collaboration with our partners, we manage and chair the Pre-Sponsorship Review Panel to support the development of high-quality sponsorship applications.
 We also support the Applied Research Collaboration, Kent, Surrey and Sussex.

 Download our latest JCRO leaflet >